swastiksuvam55/Counter_App/README.md

 The project uses global styles defined in styles/globals.css.
 The background image is located in the public/images/ directory.

 ## Contributing
 Feel free to contribute to this project.
-Follow the CONTRIBUTING.md guidelines.

 ## License
 This project is licensed under the ``MIT License``.